 Whilst English is a complicated language, currently made up of over 200,000 words, there are multiple occasions every day when an English word just isn’t enough to convey an emotion.

-Language learning app Babbel has uncovered the top ten words from other languages that you didn’t know you needed – and how to use them:
+Language learning app Babbel has uncovered the top ten words from other languages that you didn’t know you needed – and how to use them.
+So here are the words you must know to speak like a local.

 - Are you longing for something?
 Yearning for that missing part of you?
 Feel that there is something within you that isn’t fulfilled?
 Yet you can’t for the life of you figure out what the hell it is?
 You could well be suffering from Toska (p: tuska).
 This word is a Russian term that sums up the knowledge that something is missing, spiritually, but one doesn’t know what and it leaves them in a frustrated position.
 “I’m feeling a bit Toska, right now.
 I think I need to meditate over it a bit more”